Skip to main content

 The work will be completed by Insituform Technologies Ltd and supported by consultant Robinson Consultants Inc., both under contract to Peel Region.
 This contractor’s normal working hours are from 7 a.m. to 7 p.m., Monday to Friday.
 These hours are consistent with the local municipality’s bylaws.
 We understand this may cause some inconvenience, but shorter working days would require this work to affect your neighbourhood over a longer period of time.

-To minimize the overall duration of construction impacts, the City of Mississauga, under Noise Control Bylaw 360-79, has granted an exemption to allow sanitary sewer lining and sewage flow bypass work to proceed 24 hours a day, 7 days a week.
+To minimize the overall duration of construction impacts, the City of Mississauga, under Noise Control Bylaw 360-79, will provide an exemption to allow sanitary sewer lining and sewage flow bypass work to proceed 24 hours a day, 7 days a week.

 Odours

 You may smell some odours while the synthetic resin inside the sewer cures.
 These odours are temporary and will dissipate within a few hours.
 You can prevent or minimize these odours by making sure you have water in all of your drains, including your basement floor drain.
-We recommend pouring a bucket of water down the floor drain and running the water in all sinks, showers, and tubs for a minute if odours are detected inside your home.
+We recommend pouring a bucket of water down the floor drain and running the water in all sinks, showers, and tubs for a minute, either the evening before or day of the relining work.
 To further minimize odours, you may choose to cover the floor drain with a wet cloth and place a flat, heavy object over the drain.
 If you are not able to put water down your floor drain (for example, if it is currently covered by flooring), we strongly recommend making it accessible before relining work begins to reduce the level of odours in your home.

 Tree protection and trimming

-If tree branches on private property interfere with construction, they will be pruned back to the nearest suitable trunk or branch.
-The contractor will contact you before any pruning of private trees occurs.
-If you do not allow personnel onto your property to trim the tree, the branches will be cut vertically at the property line.
+Trees in the municipal right-of-way will be protected using temporary fencing.
+Branches on public and private property will be pruned beforehand if they interfere with construction.
+The contractor will contact you before pruning any private property trees.
+If you do not allow the contractor on your property, the branches will be cut vertically at the property line.

 Engineering Services Division